 Does the Hydroxinator ® iQ read minerals in the water or do you need strips to measure the minerals in the water?

-No, not required, when you mineral levels start to get low, there is a small LED warning light on the hydroxinator power pack that will illuminate when you need to add additional minerals...
-Simply take a water sample to teh pool shop and they will be able to advise on how many bags you require to top up.
+No, not required, when your mineral levels start to get low, there is a small LED warning light on the hydroxinator power pack that will illuminate when you need to add additional minerals...
+Simply take a water sample to the pool shop and they will be able to advise on how many bags you require to top up.